 {% endfor %}

-Here,collectionis an array or slice containing multiple elements, whileitemis a temporary variable, it is assigned a value in each loopcollectionThe current element.
-Next, we will delve into several practical scenarios to understand how to flexibly use them in the Anqi CMS template.forLoop.
+Here, collectionIt is an array or slice containing multiple elements, anditemThis is a temporary variable, which is assigned a value in each loopcollectionOf the current element.
+Next, we will delve deeper into how to flexibly use the Anqi CMS template through several real-life scenariosforLoop.

 Scenario one: Building article or product lists

 This is the most common dynamic content display requirement.
-Suppose we want to display the latest articles on a page.
-AnQi CMS providesarchiveListTag to get article data.
+Suppose we want to display the latest articles on a webpage.
+Anqi CMS providesarchiveListThe tag to get article data.
 We can use it like this:

 {% archiveList latestArticles with type="list" limit="5" %}